-On December 8, 2016, the Company signed an agreement with Pfizer pursuant to which the parties terminated the research and license agreement that was signed on June 29, 2009.
-Pursuant to the new agreement, Pfizer granted the Company an exclusive license to Pfizer's proprietary rights for manufacturing and processes that apply to Factor VIIa variants, CB 813a (marzeptacog alfa (activated)).
-Pfizer has also transferred and will transfer to the Company documentation related to the development, manufacturing and testing of the Products, including the Investigational New Drug ("IND") application as well as the orphan drug designation.

-As part of the new agreement, the Company agreed to make contingent cash payments to Pfizer in an aggregate amount equal to up to \$17.5 million, payable upon the achievement of clinical, regulatory and commercial milestones.
+Pursuant to the termination agreement entered on December 8, 2016, in connection with the termination of a prior license and development agreement, Pfizer granted the Company an exclusive license to Pfizer's proprietary rights for manufacturing materials and processes that apply to Factor VIIa variants, CB 813a and marzeptacog alfa (activated).
+Pfizer also transferred to the Company the IND application and documentation related to the development, manufacturing and testing of the Factor VIIa products as well as the orphan drug designation.
+The Company agreed to make contingent cash payments to Pfizer in an aggregate amount equal to up to \$17.5 million, payable upon the achievement of clinical, regulatory and commercial milestones.
 Following commercialization of any covered product, Pfizer would also receive a single-digit royalty on net product sales on a country-by-country basis for a predefined royalty term.
+No amounts have been paid as of December 31, 2017, under this new agreement.
+In February 2018, the Company paid Pfizer a \$1 million milestone payment based on the dosing of the first patient in the ongoing Phase 2 study.